Your Guide to Aftercare

 - drugabuse.gov – Principles of Drug Addiction Treatment: A Research-Based Guide

-- ncbi.nlm.nih.gov – Effectiveness of Long-Term Residential Substance Abuse Treatment for Women: Findings from Three National Studies
+- ncbi.nlm.nih.gov – Effectiveness of Long-Term Residential Substance Use Disorder Treatment for Women: Findings from Three National Studies

 - ncbi.nlm.nih.gov – What Did We Learn from Our Study on Sober Living Houses and Where Do We Go from Here?